Skip to content

 EU travel access

-Changes to the EU travel access rules will be made from 2020 that will affect travellers from at least 60 countries.
+Changes to the EU travel access rules have been made since 2020 that will affect travellers from at least 60 countries.
 This affects entry into Europe’s Schengen area countries which currently allow easy movement across borders once you’ve entered the first.
 This initiative is a response to recent events leading to uncontrolled immigration across Europe.

 EU travel access – things to know